Sweden Southern Sweden

 Turning Torso as seen from Ribersborg Beach

-We visited Helsingborg from 30 December to 1 January and here much of the city’s Christmas lighting was still on.
+We visited Helsingborg from 30 December to 1 January, and much of the city’s Christmas lighting was still up during our stay.

 Helsingborg at Christmas

-Helsingborg is a true Christmas destination in Southern Sweden filled with cosiness, Swedish fika and lots of Christmas lights.
+Helsingborg is a really cosy Christmas destination in southern Sweden with Swedish fika, festive lights and plenty of winter atmosphere.

 Where to stay in Helsingborg

-We spent two nights in Helsingborg ourselves, and we can easily recommend staying for a couple of nights to have enough time to experience all the best that the city (and this part of Scania) has to offer.
+We spent two nights in the city ourselves, and we can easily recommend staying for a couple of nights to have enough time to experience all of the best things to do in Helsingborg (and this part of Scania).

-Staying within walking distance to the main train station will be optimal for most people as it also means that you live in the middle of the city – close to both the water, the pedestrian street and everything else that Helsingborg is known for.
+Staying within walking distance to the main train station will be optimal for most people as it also means that you are in the middle of the city, close to both the water, the pedestrian street and everything else that Helsingborg is known for.

-Search for the best and cheapest hotels in Helsingborg here (adlink).
+Search for the best hotels in Helsingborg here (adlink).

 Clarion Hotel Sea U